rodanr/nestjs-blog-rest-app/README.md

 ![ERD of App](erd_blog_app_fig_1_1.png)

 #### Self Notes
-* Blog related operations are responsible for `blog` module
+* `blog` module is responsible for blog related operations are responsible
 * For database typeorm is used with postgres being setup using docker which specification is provided by `docker-compose.yml`
 * use the below command to fire up docker
 	```bash